amiriun/Pushe/README.md

 ## Instalation

-To install Via Composer , use the command bellow:
+To install via Composer , use the command bellow:

 ```
 composer require amiriun/pushe